 Sand filter (or DE)

-You may have little suction if the sand filter needs backwashing as debris trapped in it will be reducing the flow of water through the pool filter.
+You may have little suction if the sand filter needs backwashing, as debris trapped in it will reduce the flow of water through the pool filter.
 You can look at the pressure gauge to see if this is particularly high, in which case backwashing is definitely required.

 Read my article How to backwash a pool if you are unfamiliar with this.